-BAMAKO, Mali – Authorities in Mali said they have arrested two men in connection with an attack by Islamic extremists in Ivory Coast that left at least 19 people dead this month.
+BAMAKO, Mali – Authorities in Mali say they have arrested two men in connection with an attack by Islamic extremists in Ivory Coast that left at least 19 people dead this month.

 Commandant Modibo Naman Traore, a spokesman for Malian intelligence services, said Sunday that the two had been arrested in Goundam in northern Mali.